meltoner/agrofelis/components/connectivity/readme.md

 Custom brackets were designed with magnets on their bottom fixing leniently the location of the USB hub.

-- The 3d printed design plans of the bracket
+- The 3d printed design plans of the brackets

 ## USB 3d printed brackets
 ## Jetson nano 3d printed base